smart-data-models/dataModel.Ports/SeaportFacilities/doc/spec_FR.md

       x-ngsi:
         type: Property
     electricTransport:
-      description: 'Property.
-Model:''http://schema.org/Text''.
-List of the different types of electric transport proposed by the city.
+      description: ' List of the different types of electric transport proposed by the city.
 A combination of electricCar, electricBycicle, electricMotorBike, electricScooter '
       items:
         enum:
           - electricBycicle